-- (A) All sites defined as Industrial recycling operations shall have an operations plan detailing how the facility will operate in accordance with § 30-20-102(5), C.R.S.
-Facilities may request a plan review by the Department.
-The operations plan shall include the following: - A physical description of the facility and the types of recyclable materials managed; - (2) Methods to prevent unauthorized vehicle traffic and illegal dumping by adequate fencing or other security means; - (3) Procedures for preventing receipt of unauthorized waste; and - (4) A closure plan including a plan for the disposition of collected materials on-site at the time of closure. - (B) All recycling operations that process liquid or leachable recyclable materials shall have a design and operations plan approved by the Department prior to receiving recyclable materials to document the operations will not contaminate ground water.
-The Department will then determine whether the facility is operated for the purpose of processing, reclaiming, or recycling recyclable materials under § 30-20-102(5), C.R.S. - (C) Following a 1-year accumulation period, the weight or volume of recyclable materials that are recycled shall be at least 75% of the total weight or volume (determined using a consistent measure) of recyclable materials received and currently in storage over a 3-year rolling average. - (D) Upon filing a written justification to the Department, a recycling facility may implement a commodity and site-specific variance to the accumulation period and/or recycling rate, and/or material specific variance to the accumulation period and/or recycling rate.
-The Department reserves the right to deny such a submittal based on the grounds of the facility operating in a manner that is producing, or could lead to nuisance conditions.
+- (6) A closure plan including a plan for the disposition of collected materials on-site at the time of closure. - (C) All other industrial recycling operations that do not fall within Paragraph (B) of this Section 8.5.5 must submit an Industrial Recycling Facility Operations Plan.
+The operations plan must include the following information: - (1) A physical description of the facility and the types of recyclable materials managed; - (2) Methods to prevent unauthorized vehicle traffic and illegal dumping by adequate fencing or other security means; - (3) Procedures for preventing receipt of unauthorized waste and procedures for safely managing and properly disposing of unauthorized waste; - (4) An initial accumulation plan that includes a time frame for the initial accumulation of recyclable materials and the maximum volume and weight of the recyclable materials to be received during the initial accumulation period.
+This time frame may differ for individual recyclable materials as approved by the Department; and - (5) A closure plan including a plan for the disposition of collected materials on-site at the time of closure. - (D) Following the Department-approved accumulation period not exceeding 365 days, the weight or volume of recyclable materials that are recycled must be at least 75% of the total weight or volume (determined using a consistent measure) of recyclable materials received and currently in storage over a 3-year rolling average. - (E) Industrial recycling operations must operate in accordance with their Department-approved Industrial Recycling Facility Operations Plan or Industrial Recycling Facility Design and Operations Plan. - (F) Upon filing a written justification to the Department, a recycling facility may implement a commodity and site-specific variance to the accumulation period and/or recycling rate, and/or material specific variance to the accumulation period and/or recycling rate.
+The Department reserves the right to deny such a submittal based on the grounds of the facility operating in a manner that is producing, or could lead to nuisance conditions. - (G) The owner or operator of an industrial recycling operation must submit a copy of the Industrial Recycling Facility Operations Plan or Industrial Recycling Facility Design and Operations Plan to the local governing body having jurisdiction at the time the plan is submitted to the Department.

 - (A) All industrial recycling operations shall complete the Recycling Facility Annual Reporting Form and submit to the Department by March 1st of each year for the previous calendar year.
-The annual report shall provide all information required by the Department to properly complete the legislative requirement of recycling data including: - (1) Types of materials recovered for recycling based on the Department's material classification;
+The annual report shall provide all information required by the Department to properly complete the legislative requirement of recycling data including: - (1) Types of materials recovered for recycling based on the Department's material classification; - (2) Amount in tons of each material recovered for recycling; - (3) Destination per material and amount per destination to prevent double counting; and

-- (2) Amount in tons of each material recovered for recycling; - (3) Destination per material and amount per destination to prevent double counting; and - (4) Amount of material remaining on-site. - (B) Facilities may request confidential business information protection on weight or volume data and destination of materials submitted per § 24-72-204(3)(a)(IV), C.R.S. - (C) All industrial recycling operations shall keep and maintain records on-site for at least the previous three years.
+- (4) Amount of material remaining on-site. - (B) Facilities may request confidential business information protection on weight or volume data and destination of materials submitted per § 24-72-204(3)(a)(IV), C.R.S. - (C) All industrial recycling operations shall keep and maintain records on-site for at least the previous three years.